hbilen/dynamic-image-nets/README.md

           author    = "Bilen, H. and Fernando, B. and Gavves, E. and Vedaldi, A. and Gould, S.", title     = "Dynamic Image Networks for Action Recognition", booktitle = "CVPR",
           year      = "2016"
         }
+        @article{Bilen2016c,
+          author    = "Bilen, H. and Fernando, B. and Gavves, E. and Vedaldi, A.", title     = "Action Recognition with Dynamic Image Networks", journal   = "arXiv",
+          year      = "2016"
+        }
 ## License